Saint-Ambroise station: Platforms

-Saint-Ambroise is a standard configuration station It has two platforms separated by metro tracks and the arch is elliptical.
-The decoration is the style used for the majority of metro stations.
-The lighting strips are white and rounded in the Gaudin style of the metro revival of the 2000s (although they have a second row of reflectors, a prototype variant that was not reused), and the white ceramic tiled tiles cover the walls, the vault, the spandrels and the outlets of the corridors.
+Saint-Ambroise is a standard configuration station.
+It has two platforms separated by metro tracks and the arch is elliptical.
+The decoration is the style used for most metro stations.
+The lighting strips are white and rounded in the Gaudin style of the metro revival of the 2000s (although they have a second row of reflectors, a prototype variant that was not reused), and the white ceramic tiled tiles cover the walls, the vault, the tunnel exits, and the outlets of the corridors.
 The advertising frames are faience honey colour in the original CMP style and the name of the station is also in faience.
 The Akiko style seats are orange.
 Access is via both ends of the platform.

 Bus connections

 The station is served by Line 56 of the RATP Bus Network.